 The Legislature’s manifest intent in using the term was, therefore, to bar partition of a complex’s common areas by voluntary action and to permit judicial partition only under the conditions described within the statute.
 (Id.)

-Thus, while a co-owner may partition their unit through agreement, they will not be able to partition the common areas in the same manner.
+Thus, while a co-owner may partition their unit through an agreement, they will not be able to partition the common areas in the same manner.

 How can the Attorneys at Underwood Law Assist You?